 Welcome to Bratislava - More insider hints and tips on the best parties in town.

-There are three certainties in life; Death, taxes and incredible Bratislava stag weekends.
-Slovakia might have only "gone official" as a country as recently as 1993 but in the past two decades its party capital has cemented itself as one of the world's must-see cities for its incredible underground clubs, vibrant pubs, packed bars and quite frankly bonkers activities.
+There are three certainties in life: death, taxes and incredible Bratislava stag weekends.
+Slovakia might have only "gone official" as a country as recently as 1993, but in the past two decades, its party capital has cemented itself as one of the world's must-see cities for its incredible underground clubs, vibrant pubs, packed bars and insane activities.
 And the best bit is that the Slovaks have kept the costs down to entice adventure-hungry blokes like you to their beer-fuelled shores.
 Couple that fact with StagWeb's low rates and your weekend funds won't just be intact, they'll be booming, leaving you with more in your pockets to treat the groom to a truly unforgettable last hurrah in Eastern Europe.

 Stag Fact #1 - Bratislava has a bridge named after Walker Texas Ranger action hero Chuck Norris.